Entanglement and chaos near critical point in strongly coupled gauge theory: Introduction

-where $\mathcal{S}_A$, $\mathcal{S}_B$, and $\mathcal{S}_{A\cup B}$ are the von Neumann entropies of subsystem $A$, $B$ and $A\cup B$.
-For pure state $\mathcal{S}_{A\cup B} = 0$, and MI reduces to $I(A: B) = \mathcal{S}_A = \mathcal{S}_B$.
-The positive value of MI $I(A: B) > 0$ indicates the presence of entanglement between $A$ and $B$.
-However, $I(A: B) = 0$ implies that the subsystems may or may not be entangled and in that case, additional entanglement measures or criteria are required.
-Apart from MI, other measures such as entanglement of purification(EoP) and logarithmic negativity (LN) are widely used to diagnose the entanglement for a mixed state \cite{Terhal,Peres:1996dw}.
+However, $I(A: B) = 0$ implies that the non-complementary subsystems may or may not be entangled and in that case, additional entanglement measures or criteria are required.
+Apart from MI, other measures such as entanglement of purification (EoP) and logarithmic negativity (LN) are widely used to diagnose the entanglement for a mixed state \cite{Terhal,Peres:1996dw}.